When should I look at my degree audit?

 What does "AG-Approved to Graduate" mean?

-Upon submission of final grades during the final semester of the senior year, degree audits of students who have applied to graduate will be reviewed again.
-Students who have met all degree requirements upon final grades submission and review will be changed from PN-Pending Final Grades/Review to a graduation status of AG-Approved to Graduate .
+Upon submission of final grades during the final semester of the final year of study, degree audits of students who have applied to graduate will be reviewed again.
+Students who have met all degree requirements upon final grades submission and review will be changed from PN-Pending Final Grades/Review to a graduation status of AG-Approved to Graduate.

 What is “Catalog Year” and what does that mean?